petercossey/product-data-generator/README.md

 # Product Data Generator

-Generates sample product data for automotive storage products using the Anthropic Claude API.
+Generates sample product data for the BigCommerce v2 CSV importer.
 The script creates a CSV file with realistic product names, descriptions, and other attributes according to specified business rules.

 ## Setup